data-intelligence-analysis/dataworks_scripts/Correct_HeaderRows_v1.0/README.md

 [Detect Delimiter] (http://www.apache.org/licenses/LICENSE-2.0)

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

+## Versions
+v1.0 - Current version

+<b>Coming soon</b>
+v1.1 - Convert all files to UTF8, and convert header to delimiter of choice.
+New file added header_converted.txt/header_converter.csv depending on file choice